-The Originating-gate or Destination-gate shall be defined in the same scope unit (which includes directly enclosed scopes) in the abstract syntax in which the channel is defined.
+The Originating-gate or Destination-gate shall be defined in the same scope unit in the abstract syntax in which the channel is defined.

 NODELAY denotes that the channel has no delay.

 A channel is allowed to connect the two directions of a bidirectional gate to each other.